drduh/YubiKey-Guide/README.md

 ## Identity

-Generate a random user ID for the Identity label:
+Create a user ID - the public label attached to the key.

+Use a random label if the key does not need to be publicly identified:

 ```bash
 export IDENTITY="yk.$(LC_ALL=C tr -dc 'a-z0-9' < /dev/urandom | head -c 16)"
 printf "\nIdentity:\t\t%s\n\n" "$IDENTITY"
 ```

-If you intend to use email encryption or Git verification, set the Identity label to a name and email address:
+If email encryption or Git verification use is anticipated, set the Identity label to a name and email address:

 ```bash
 export IDENTITY="YubiKey User <yubikey@example.com>"